lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering solutions or optimizing code too early in the development process.
 It's a reminder to prioritize readability, maintainability, and correctness before making targeted optimizations based on measured performance data.

+# 2024-01-28
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability to ensure maintainability and collaboration.
+Invest time in naming variables, functions, and classes well.
+Write self-documenting code that expresses intent clearly.
+Remember, simplicity is the ultimate sophistication."

+In essence, focus on writing clean, understandable code that can be easily interpreted by others (and even your future self).
+This makes debugging, updating, and working collaboratively on projects significantly more efficient and less error-prone.